Zhannyhong/cdc-bot/README.md

 forked this repository from.
 I refactored the code, added the ability to book Simulator sessions, fixed some bugs, and then some.

+---

+## ⚠️ DISCLAIMER: USE AT YOUR OWN RISK! ⚠️
+Recently, CDC has tried to clamp down on bots.
+If you are flagged for possible botting behaviour, they will disable the "Stored Value" of your account for 5 days, and you will only be able to log in to your account after that.
+I am not sure what they look at to determine if you are botting (e.g. number of requests per day, time between requests, CAPTCHAv3, etc.).

-I am currently trying to get a Class 3A license through the Standard team.
+As I have already obtained my Class 3A license through the Standard team, I am unable to test and maintain the bot anymore as my account has been closed.
 I have tried to make it compatible with other licenses (e.g. Class 2B) and other teams (e.g. One Team, Elite Team), but there is no guarantee that it will work as I cannot test it.

-I am currently maintaining the bot until I get my driving license, after which I would not have access to the website and would not be able to test and maintain the bot.
-Feel free to contribute by creating pull requests or opening issues!
+However, feel free to fork the project and add more features!
+For instance,
+  - Vary the time between requests to avoid bot detection(?)
+  - Bot on the CDC app as CAPTCHA is currently not implemented there
+  - Ability to book specific sessions when available instead of just reserving them
+  - Support the booking of more types of sessions (e.g. Circuit Enhancement Practice, etc.)

 ---